-It's much easier to stay on top of your business outgoings and monitor income using the best invoicing and billing software.
-Using one program it's possible to keep track of costs, profits and also handle any tax obligations you may have.
+The best invoicing and billing software make it much easier to stay on top of your business outgoings and monitor income.
+Using one application it's possible to keep track of costs, profits and also handle any tax obligations you may have.

 When it comes to billing and invoicing, it is possible to do everything manually in a spreadsheet or even in a physical book.
 However, going via that route risks introducing errors, not least in terms of invoice numbers and dates, but you might even be late on your billing.
 Automated invoicing software make the whole process of billing far simpler.